 Browse by category

-Antioxidants are substances produced by plants and have the ability to slow down oxidation.
+Antioxidants are substances produced by plants and have the ability to slow down oxidation which are important for our well being.
 Oxidation is a chemical process that takes place both outdoors and in our body - to make it more understandable we mention for example that oxidation is due to the "tanning" of oils and other fats.

 Antioxidants help neutralize oxygen free radicals, which attack cells causing or accelerating natural processes such as aging, as well as the occurrence of chronic damage and diseases such as heart disease and cancer.

 But what are oxygen free radicals?
 They are substances that exist in the environment and come from both anthropogenic sources such as air pollution or smoking, as well as from processes that take place in living organisms, in the context of respiration and aging processes.